Transfer Student Resources

 You might also consider checking out listings on Zillow or Craigslist or joining the Cal Poly (CP) Housing, Sublets and Roommates Facebook page.
 You will need a valid Cal Poly email to join as it is a secure page.
 Many listings are posted throughout the school year and annual contracts become available every summer!

-Commuting & Parking Information
+Commuting and Parking Information

-"As a commuter student, it was really important for me to find study spots where I could spend those 2-3 hours (or more) in between my classes to study and do work, because driving 30 minutes home between classes wasn't really an option.
+"As a commuter student, it was really important for me to find study spots here I could spend those 2-3 hours (or more) in between my classes to study and do work, because driving 30 minutes home between classes wasn't really an option.
 I found that I do well outside with relative seclusion- I highly recommend the Cal Poly Arboretum.
 It's a bit of a walk, but it's so worth it.
 I also enjoyed the benches down in between the ARCH building (bldg.
 5) and the Cotchett Education building (bldg.
 2)." - CP Transfer Graduate

 - Commuting options - Your Cal Poly ID allows you to ride the SLO City bus for free.